Intrenion/Milcraft/doctrine/on-tactics.md

 Match organization and tactics to how the enemy gains strength and survives.

 **Outcome**
-The force applies pressure where that enemy is most vulnerable.
+The force applies pressure where the enemy is most vulnerable.

 Chapter: Appendices - Conventional vs. Guerrilla Warfare